dstftw/youtube-dl/.github/ISSUE_TEMPLATE/2_bug_report.md

 ---
 name: Bug report
-about: Report a bug unrelated to any particular site/extractor
+about: Report a bug unrelated to any particular site or extractor
 title: ''
 ---